masaar/ng-limp/README.md

 ## How to Use
 1. Import `NgLimpModule` in your module imports.
-2. Initiate the API, in your component, using :
+2. Initiate the API, in your component, using:
 ```typescript
 import { Component, OnInit } from '@angular/core';